leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-treatment_general-retina_13
 - Can the development of diabetic retinopathy be prevented?
+- How to control diabetes in my eye?
+- How often should I check for diabetic eye disease
 - How can I avoid getting diabetic eye disease?
 - What can I do to prevent my eyes from getting diabetic eye disease?
 - Can diabetic eye disease be prevented?